MicrosoftDocs/sql-docs/docs/big-data-cluster/app-deployment-extension.md

 ![Get Run Spec](media/vs-extension/get_run_spec.png)

 Once you have one and have edited it to your satisfaction, run it.
-VS Code returns the appropriate feedback when the app has finished running:
+Visual Studio Code returns the appropriate feedback when the app has finished running:

 ![App Output](media/vs-extension/app_output.png)